-Cooking fresh green beans is so simple and takes less than 10 minutes.
+Cooking fresh green beans is super simple and can be completed in just 10 minutes.
 First, bring the water to boil and season with salt.
-Then add the green beans and cook for only 6 to 8 minutes.
+Then, add the green beans and cook for 6 to 8 minutes.

 Using a slotted spoon, take the green beans out of the boiling water and immediately into a bowl of ice water.
 This way, the beans stay green and crisp.

 Most green beans should cook within 8 minutes.
 However, if you try the beans after putting them in the ice water and they are still uncooked, put them back into the boiling water and cook for another 2 to 4 minutes.
 Then place them back in the ice water.

 Step by Step Directions

 - Make the dressing: In a small bowl mix the Dijon mustard with olive oil, lemon juice, garlic, salt and pepper.

 - Fry the shallots: Heat the olive oil in a pan and, once it's shimmery, fry the shallots until they are golden brown and crispy.
 Transfer them to a plate lined with a paper towel to absorb the excess oil.